 6.5 Grendel did a good job for both competitive shooting and hunting - Via shootingillustrated.com

 Created by Bill Alexander and his cohorts, 6.5 Grendel is an intermediate cartridge with low recoil and high accuracy.
 Since its first launch in 2004, this round has proved its versatility and superiority.

 6.5 Grendel uses the original .220 Russian as the parent case.
 It is a relatively flat cartridge, optimized by using 6.5mm bullets.

-However, 6.5 Grendel has a high level of barrel erosion and finding suitable magazines for it is quite tricky.
-Not only that, the price of essential parts like barrel or bolt is also quite high.
+On the downside, the price of essential parts like the barrel or bolt is also quite high.
 You may have to spend more than $ 300 just to buy a bolt.

 Using 300 Blackout is quite simple, all you need to do is change a new barrel - Via ammoland.com

-It has a cartridge that has been added to the AR-15 and to make it work, and you only need to replace the barrel.
-It is quite simple to use - you do not have to spend too much time searching for magazines, bolts suppliers or lower receivers.
+There is a cartridge added to the AR-15, and to make it work, you only need to replace the barrel.
+It is quite simple to use - you do not have to spend too much time searching for magazines, bolt suppliers, or lower receivers.
 So now, it is ready to go!